 When the shop in Swansea was opened we saw there was a great need here in Swansea and Wales, especially for furniture, and our attention quickly changed to support Wales.
 We were offered a van and “D” drove the van fetching in donated items.
 We quickly outgrew the first small shop as we had so much support with many donations.

-The charity has continued to grow from our humble beginnings and we now have a showroom in Swansea, a shop in Neath, and a reuse shop (a joint venture with F.C.C Environment and Neath Port Talbot Council) based at the Household Waste and Recycling Centre at Briton Ferry.
+The charity has continued to grow from our humble beginnings, and we now have a shop in Neath and a reuse shop (a joint venture with F.C.C Environment and Neath Port Talbot Council) based at the Household Waste and Recycling Centre at Briton Ferry.
 This reuse shop saves around 10 tons every month from going to landfill.